|

 - Expected annual inflation rate

-- What you expect for the average long-term inflation rate.
-A common measure of inflation in the U.S. is the Consumer Price Index (CPI), which has a long-term average of 3.1% annually, from 1925 through 2007.
-The CPI for 2007 was 2.4%, as reported by the Minneapolis Federal Reserve.
+- This is what you expect for the average long-term inflation rate.
+A common measure of inflation in the U.S. is the Consumer Price Index (CPI).
+From 1925 through 2023 the CPI has a long-term average of 3.0% annually.
+Over the last 40 years the highest CPI recorded was 13.5% in 1980.
+For 2023, the last full year available, the CPI was 3.1% annually as reported by the U.S. Bureau of Labor Statistics.

 - Expected income growth